QOS: A Quantum Operating System: Acknowledgements

 \section{Acknowledgements}

+We sincerely thank our shepherd and the anonymous reviewers for their feedback.
 We thank Karl Jansen and Stefan Kühn from the Center for Quantum Technology and Applications (CQTA)- Zeuthen for supporting this work by providing access to IBM quantum resources.
 We also thank Ahmed Darwish and Dmitry Lugovoy for their contributions to this work.
 Funded by the Bavarian State Ministry of Science and the Arts as part of the Munich Quantum Valley (MQV).

 \typeout{}